-Lydia See’s mixed media installation, An Apocryphal Cloud of Somewheres and Sometimes, was awarded First Place in Beacon’s juried competition.
-It was also the very first piece I noticed upon entering the space; I was hopelessly intrigued by its impressive scale, dazzling translucency, and the intricate shadows it casts on its surroundings.
-I found myself squinting at its tiny microfilm images, trying to discern exactly what this one, itty-bitty page from an old, unidentified magazine was once trying to communicate to its reader.
-But shrunk to “insignificant” size, removed from its original context and incorporated into the infinite pattern that is See’s “Cloud,” this image’s purpose becomes purely visual and contemplative.
-Its individuality is undermined by a collective mass of information, which is made overwhelmingly inaccessible to the viewer.
-Yet at the same time, each microfilm segment and its content is meticulously preserved via the artist’s “archival” process; each strip is painstakingly stitched together with fine thread in a uniform pattern, counteracting their fragility both materially and temporally.
-An Apocryphal Cloud is an analog visualization of the transmission of information in our digital age across space and time.
-It speaks to the constant impulse and unfortunate necessity to both feed and discard the bombardment of information we face every day in our modern, all-access age.
+Lydia See’s mixed-media installation, An Apocryphal Cloud of Somewheres and Sometimes, received First Place in Beacon’s juried competition.
+It was also the very first piece I noticed upon entering the gallery, engrossing me with its impressive scale, dazzling translucency, and the intricate shadows it casts on its surroundings.
+I found myself squinting at its tiny, microfilm images, trying to discern exactly what this one, itty-bitty page from a defunct magazine was once trying to tell its reader.
+But removed from its original context, shrunk to “insignificant” size, and incorporated into the infinite pattern that is See’s “Cloud,” this image’s purpose becomes purely visual and contemplative.
+Its individuality is undermined by the “Cloud”‘s collective mass of information, which is made overwhelmingly inaccessible to the viewer.
+Yet each microfilm segment and its content are meticulously preserved via the artist’s “archival” process: each strip is painstakingly stitched together with fine thread in a uniform pattern, counteracting its fragility both materially and temporally.
+An Apocryphal Cloud acts as an analog visualization of the transmission of information in our digital age across space and time.
+It speaks to the constant impulse and unfortunate necessity to both feed and discard the bombardment of information we face every day in our contemporary, all-access age.
 Despite its visual splendor, See’s piece appears to interpret this age as more of a curse than a blessing.

-The 3D forms in Hunter Gatherer are refreshingly abstract, although unquestionably “womby;” delightfully fleshy and rippling with a sense of life.
-Many of these forms appropriately resemble what we might imagine a post-birth, “shrunken” womb to look like, which creates a sense of airy-hollowness about the piece.
-The medium of quilting has inseparable ties to family and tradition: a handmade material, historically used to tell stories and store memories, and often passed down through a family’s generations– thus, participating in exclusively-analog and irreplaceable human rituals.
+The 3D forms in Hunter Gatherer are refreshingly abstract, although unquestionably “womby,” delightfully fleshy and rippling with a sense of life.
+Many of these forms appropriately resemble what we might imagine a post-birth, “shrunken” womb to look like, creating a sense of airy-hollowness that lurks about the piece.
+The medium of quilting has inseparable ties to family and tradition, being a handmade material, historically used to tell stories and store memories, and often passed down through a family’s generations– thus, participating in exclusively-analog and irreplaceable human rituals.
 Contrastingly, the piece uses technological devices (iPads and iPhones) to display it’s video components.
 In light of modern parenting, this detail immediately struck me; too often do I see a child handed an electronic device instead of being engaged by their parent.

-Chin’s video elements also possess qualities akin to surveillance footage (black and white, posterized & grainy effects, sped-up and still footage).
-This imagery calls upon the digital resources we have the option to use nowadays for maximizing the protection our children; baby monitors, parental controls, and apps like “Find My Friends” to keep track of one’s whereabouts.
-Embodied in Hunter Gatherer is the profound stress (and joy) of being a parent in our modern world, including the notion of knowing when to step in and step off; what should we and shouldn’t we be protecting our kids from?
-Which things should we let them face by themselves, and when is it the right time?
-The lower-left hand video of the piece appears to address these timeless questions: filmed lingering behind two children driving a toy car, it illustrates a child navigating the flailing path to maturation and a parent’s desire to be there to guide them every step of the way.
-The upper-right hand video charts an action as familiar as securing a child in a car seat, tenderly embodying this innate urge to nurture and protect.
+Chin’s video elements also possess qualities akin to surveillance footage (black & white, posterized and grainy effects, sped-up and still footage).
+This imagery calls upon the digital resources we have at our disposal nowadays for maximizing the protection of our children; baby monitors, parental controls, and apps like “Find My Friends” to keep track of your loved one’s whereabouts.
+Embodied in Hunter Gatherer is the profound stress (and joy) of being a parent in our contemporary world, including the notion of knowing when to step in and step off; what should we and shouldn’t we be protecting our kids from?
+Which situations should we let them face by themselves, and when is it the right time?
+The lower-left video in the work appears to address these timeless questions: filmed lingering behind two children driving a toy car, it appears to portray a child navigating the flailing path to maturation and a parent’s desire to be there to guide them every step of the way.
+The upper-right video charts an action as familiar as securing a child in a car seat, tenderly embodying a parent’s innate urge to nurture and protect.
 These urges are two intensely-human traits and responsibilities, ones which we will never be able to digitally replicate or substitute.

-Andrew Au’s mesmerizing lithograph-silkscreen prints, COILO and COI-7, explore a universal, human curiosity, no different from analog times than in our digital age: making contact with extraterrestrial life.
+Andrew Au’s mesmerizing lithograph-silkscreen prints, COILO and COI-7, explore a universal, human curiosity, no different from analog times than in our digital age: the pursuit of contact with extraterrestrial life.
 The prints’ imagery is partially inspired by the first radio transmissions that were sent into space for this purpose.
-Au specifically references the Arecibo Message, which was sent only once in 1974 to “globular star cluster M13,” carrying basic information about humanity & earth in hopes of being received and deciphered by intelligent life.
-Particularly in COI-7, Au’s methodical linework, mapping of points and levels, and “connecting the dots,” illustrate a foreign, almost mathematical language, one which we can only interpret as random chaos, since these measurements or messages defy our kind of logic– what defines their logic?
-My impression was that I am witnessing a visual transcript of untranslatable alien verbiage, demonstrating the timeless (and perhaps necessary) barrier between us and them which prevails even in our most technologically-advanced age.
+Au specifically references the Arecibo Message, which was sent only once in 1974 to “globular star cluster M13,” carrying basic information about humanity and earth in hopes of being received and deciphered by intelligent life.
+Particularly in COI-7, Au’s methodical linework, mapping of points and levels, and “connecting the dots,” illustrate a foreign, almost mathematical language, one which we can only interpret as random chaos since these measurements or messages defy our kind of logic– the question becomes, what defines their logic?
+My impression was that I am witnessing an untranslatable transcript of an alien language, demonstrating the timeless (and perhaps necessary) barrier between us and them which prevails even in our most technologically-advanced age.
 There is a profound effect to be seen in both of Au’s prints: the lines in a formerly 2D plane begin to erect 3D structures, transforming their formalistic, algorithmic foundations into depictions of perplexing creatures.
-They look similar to living beings of earth (a fish and an octopus), but are distorted by their robotic build and/or additional appendages.
-Au draws these creatures freehand, then scans them, and modifies them again and again both digitally and by hand (cutting and pasting, printing and re-printing).
-This process produces conflated imagery that is referential to both old polygraphs and modern barcodes, defying a temporal destination and creating its own, “alien” sense of time and space.
+They look similar to living beings on earth (a fish and an octopus) but are distorted by their robotic build and additional appendages.
+Au draws these creatures freehand, scans these drawings, then modifies them again and again both digitally and by hand (cutting and pasting, printing and re-printing).
+This process produces conflated imagery referential to both old polygraphs and modern barcodes, defying a temporal destination and creating its own, “alien” sense of time and space.